Ex-Trump Campaign Aide Vows To Fight Mueller Subpoena In TV Tirades

 "Sometimes life and special prosecutors are not fair," Tapper quipped.

-Nunberg also accused former Trump foreign policy adviser Carter Page of having played a role with the foreign attack on the election.
+Nunberg also accused former Trump foreign policy adviser Carter Page of having played a role in the foreign attack on the election.

 "I believe Carter Page was colluding with the Russians," Nunberg said on CNN.